 What We Do

 SciLine works directly with U.S. journalists to support the incorporation of scientific evidence and expertise into their news stories.
-We facilitate one-on-one interviews with scientists, host media briefings on science topics, produce rigorously vetted fact sheets and other reliable resources, and organize professional training events — with a special emphasis on the needs of local and general assignment reporters.
+We facilitate one-on-one interviews with scientists, host media briefings on science topics, collect and distribute expert quotes on breaking news, and organize professional training events—with a special emphasis on the needs of local and general assignment reporters.

 We also work directly with U.S. and Canadian scientists, recruiting them to serve as experts in all of our services for journalists as well as offering training to prepare them for successful interactions with the media.